 Six credits in humanities other than English

 Three credits in mathematics (including statistics) and/or science

 PSYC 1111, Introductory Psychology I (3) or equivalent

 PSYC 1211, Introductory Psychology II (3) or equivalent

-C average is required in lower-level PSYC courses (including introductory psychology and statistics courses).
+A C average is required in lower-level psychology courses (including introductory psychology and statistics courses).

 An upper-level course in statistics is strongly recommended for students who intend to pursue a post-graduate degree in psychology.